Vinaygond/Vinaygond.github.io/_posts/2024-11-10-Cease-and-Desist-from-𝕏.md

 description: "How I turned $15 into $500K with a lead-scraping tool that got the attention—and legal wrath—of 𝕏 (formerly Twitter)."
 ---

-# The $500K Tool That Got Me a Cease-and-Desist from X
+# The $500K Tool That Got Me a Cease-and-Desist from 𝕏

 I wasn’t trying to break the rules—I was just trying to survive.